vpmalley/vpmalley.github.io/QuebecShelters.md

 Then the trans-Canada trail arrives in the [reserve Mastigouche][masti-map], with no shelter open to single-person reservation.

+\\
+\\
+\\

-## SIA-IAT (International Appalachian Trail) OK
+## SIA-IAT (International Appalachian Trail)

-The [International Appalachian Trail][iat] group manages a set of shelters, not along the trans-Canada but still worth noting.
+The [International Appalachian Trail][iat] group manages a set of shelters, not along the trans-Canada trail but still worth noting.
 They publish [a list of their shelters][iat-s].
 I do not list them as they are not along the trans-Canada trail but along the Quebec section of the International Appalachian Trail.

-This list of shelters along the trans-Canada trail in Quebec is definitely incomplete as the trail is particularly long (1100km) but I hope to enrich it with the time.
+This list of shelters along the trans-Canada trail in Quebec is definitely incomplete as the trail is particularly long (1100km) but I hope to enrich it with time.

 [sepaq]: http://www.sepaq.com/
 [iat]: http://www.sia-iat.com/en/accueil.html